 When’s the right time to book your next vacation?
 At the peak of travel-planning season, that’s a common question.
 This is the time of year when everything from holiday trips to spring-break cruises are being pulled together.
 But the best answer — besides a noncommittal “it depends” — usually is “as soon as possible.”
+“When is the best time to book your vacation?”

 “I’m weary of those entitled passengers who are continuously whining and complaining,” says Lisa Thomas, a veteran flight attendant based in Denver.
 “I feel like telling them, ‘Take some responsibility for your choices.’ ”